ssvlabs/gitbook-docs/docs/based-applications/developers/bapp-example.md

 After registering the bApp, you need to create and configure a strategy:

 1. Create a new strategy with the desired tokens
-2. Set the data field to be an encoded address of the signer.
+2. Opt into the bApp with this strategy and set the data field to be an encoded address of the signer.

 For example:
 ```solidity
 0x000000000000000000000000ac5a7ce31843e737cd38938a8efdec0be5e728b4
 ```
-3. Opt into the bApp with this strategy

 Once the strategy is opted in, it can be used with the bApp and process tasks using the client.